Crane, The Red Badge of Courage

 A well thought out answer will probably be two or three substantial paragraphs (250-350 words on average).

-Your responses to other students' answers are due by midnight on Saturday, September 24.
-Remember: in order to get the full 20 points, you MUST respond thoughtfully to at least 3 or 4 other people's postings.
+Your responses to other students' answers are due by midnight on Sunday, Mar.
+5. Remember: in order to get the full 20 points, you MUST respond thoughtfully to at least 2 other people's postings.

 Respond thoughtfully to other people's postings.
 Just saying "I agree" or "I disagree" does not constitute a thoughtful response.
 Add to the discussion with very specific, concrete examples (some from the texts, some from personal experience); it's also a good idea to ask questions which will further the discussion.